craftingcity/The-Known-World/README.md

 **Age.** You are considered fully mature at about twenty-two and live to about ninety.
 Tabaxi mothers typically birth litters of about three children.
 **Size.** Mechanically, your size is Medium.
 You stand at about four and a half feet tall.
 You weigh about one-hundred pounds.
 **Speed.** Your speed is thirty-five feet per round.
-**Darkvision.** You can see in dim light within 45 feet of you as if it were bright light, **and** in darkness as if it were dim light.
+**Lesser Darkvision.** You can see in dim light within 45 feet of you as if it were bright light, **and** in darkness as if it were dim light.
 You can't discern color in darkness, only shades of gray.
 **Natural Claws.** You are proficient with a *Claw* attack, which is a melee weapon attack that deals 1d4 piercing damage plus your Dexterity modifier.
 This *Claw* attack can replace any number of your weapon attacks when performing a *Multiattack* action or an *Opportunity Attack* reaction.

 ##### Kenku (s.)